aekimena/RN-news-app/README.md

 @react-native-firebase/auth: I installed this For managing user authentication, integrated with Google Sign-In.

+@react-native-firebase/messaging: I installed this package.
+I didn't really use it in the app, but I could send a push notification from firebase console to all app users, and they would all get the message.

 @react-native-firebase/crashlytics: To track and log app crashes and errors in Firebase

 @react-native-google-signin/google-signin: To  Manage user authentication via Google.